-Need additional metrics

-Metric: Number of training programs offered by type (mandatory, optional, etc.) and attendance

-Target: One-hundred percent of Central employees comply with all required trainings and continually increase the attendance at optional trainings

-Metric: Effectiveness of all trainings, including those that are state or federally mandated

-Target: Improve the effectiveness of trainings and meet or exceed federal and state requirements

-Metric: Number of people actively participating in service such as community engagement, advising and diversity, equity and inclusion taskforces

-Target: One-hundred percent of academic and non-academic departments incorporating service in their performance evaluation guidelines

 Goal 4: Strengthening Stewardship – Advancing Scholarship, Service Learning, and Community Development for the Public Good

 Central Connecticut State University has developed a reputation as a model for community engagement in New Britain, the region and the state.
-True to our mission, we build upon partnerships with the broader community to exchange ideas and develop stronger relationships that meet the educational, social-cultural, and economic needs of our institution and community.
+True to our mission, we build upon partnerships with the broader community to exchange ideas and develop stronger relationships that meet the educational, and economic needs of our graduates, the institution, community, and state.
 Central will serve the central Connecticut region and beyond, fully engaging with communities and leveraging University resources to become more responsive to the needs of the people it serves.
-We will utilize our academic strengths and innovative ideas to further enhance the region and contribute to the education, advancement, and social mobility of an increasingly diverse population.
+We will utilize our academic strengths and innovative ideas to further enhance the viability of our region and contribute to the education, advancement, and success of our students.

-The key to our success depends on the meaningful engagement of our students, faculty, and staff.
-These are the lead players and drivers of the development and sustainability of innovative programming and initiatives that distinguishes Central from other institutions.
-Ultimately, we will be a premier institution that embraces its civic responsibilities to engage and contribute substantially to the public good through service, research, and educational opportunity.
+The key to our success depends on the meaningful engagement of our students, faculty, and staff with our communities.
+These constituencies are integral to the development and sustainability of innovative programming and initiatives that distinguishes Central from other institutions.
+Central’s initiatives are linked to supporting the workforce development needs of students and the surrounding region.
+Ultimately, Central will be a premier institution that embraces its civic responsibilities to engage and contribute substantially to the public good through service, research, and educational opportunity.